Saundra and Eric Neperud moved from Montana to Maine to purchase Wiscasset Woods Lodge in December of 2015.

 Our newest project is developing our event space on the second floor of the lodge, above the dining room.
 This space will be perfect for writing workshops, cooking classes, or family reunions.
 We’ve already hosted a baby shower, business breakfast, and nonprofit social event.
 We’ve also developed an Elopement and Small Wedding package for people looking for an affordable and stress free wedding day.

 But our story is just a small part of the history of lodge.
-The hotel has been welcoming guests to Maine for over 100 years.
+The hotel has been welcoming guests to Midcoast Maine for over 100 years.
 Many of the rooms were originally built as cabins around 1915 when route 1 was developed to bring tourists to Maine.
 There was also a dance hall on a corner of the property that mysteriously burned to the ground.
 Read the full history here.

+Be a part of our history.
 We look forward to welcoming you to our hotel.